BZIvanov/Learning-CSharp/README.md

 - internal - accessible only from the same assembly.
 If nothing specified, classes by default are internal

-- abstract - abstract classes can not be instantiated.
+- abstract - abstract classes can not be instantiated (with **new**).
 It is the opposite of sealed, meaning that we can inherit from it, but can not instantiate it.

 - sealed - this keyword can be used only on classes.
 It will disallow us to inherit from that class.